onzfonz/comp227/src/content/2/en/part2c.md

 ```

 You can [install](https://github.com/typicode/json-server#getting-started) a JSON server globally on your machine using the command `npm install -g json-server`.
-A global installation requires administrative privileges, which means that it is not possible on faculty computers or freshman laptops.
+A global installation requires administrative privileges, which means that it is not possible on school computers.

 After installing run the following command to run the json-server.
 The *json-server* starts running on port 3000 by default;